wellcomecollection/docs/INCIDENTS.md

 ## What's an incident?

-An incident is defined here as a severe immediate or short-term potential degredation in the user-facing performance of our services.
+An incident is defined as a severe immediate or short-term potential degredation in the user-facing performance of our services.

+When something that looks like it's a problem comes up ask yourself:

+- Who and how many people are affected?
+- Will this problem get worse if not attended to? e.g.
+- Are there downstream dependencies that will be affected?

 Some examples might be:

 - Traffic to `wellcomecollection.org` or some part of the site not being served as expected, e.g. "Whats on?" being unavailable or incorrect
 - Search APIs being unavailable or serving incorrect data
 - A security compromise such as credentials being exposed on the public internet.
+- A service showing repeated performance degredation, that might fall over if not looked at

 An incident must be worked on as soon as possible to mitigate loss of service to users and minimise reputational damage.